Second order reduced model via incremental projection for Navier Stokes: The Numerical Results

-In the FOM simulations, an impulsive start is applied, with initial conditions set to zero for both velocity and pressure fields.
+In the FOM simulations, an impulsive start is performed, with initial conditions set to zero for both velocity and pressure fields.
 The time step used is \( \Delta t = 5 \cdot 10^{-3} \) .
 Time integration is carried out using the incremental projection detailed in Section \eqref{FullyDiscrete}.
-To handle the convection non-linear Navier–Stokes term \( (\tilde{u} \cdot \nabla) \tilde{u} \) which appears in the momentum equation, we have considered the following extrapolation by means of NewtonGregory backward polynomials ( \cite{Cellier}) : \( ((2 \tilde{u}^n - \tilde{u}^{n-1}) \cdot \nabla ) \tilde{u}^{n+1}\), $n \geq 1,$ in order to achieve a second-order accuracy in time.
+To handle the convection non-linear Navier–Stokes term \( (\bm{u} \cdot \nabla) \bm{\tilde{u}} \) which appears in the momentum equation, we have considered the following extrapolation by means of Newton-Gregory backward polynomials \cite{Cellier} : \( ((2 \bm{u}^n - \bm{u}^{n-1}) \cdot \nabla ) \bm{\tilde{u}}^{n+1}\), $n \geq 1,$ in order to achieve a second-order accuracy in time.

-We have considered a multiparametric ROM, as mentioned above, considering a physical parameter, Reynolds number $Re$, and the time $t$.
+We have considered a multiparametric ROM, as mentioned above, considering a physical parameter, the Reynolds number $Re$, and the time $t$.
 For the physical parameter we take 5 sample in a uniformly partition of the range $\mathcal{D} = [1000,5000].$ For the time variable, although we have considered solutions that reach a steady-state regime, we have taken the solution in the interval $[2,3) $, where the steady-state has not yet been achieved.
-Finally, we have collect $M = 200 \cdot 5 = 1000$ snapshots for each unknown field.
+Finally, we collect $M = 200 \cdot 5 = 1000$ snapshots for each unknown field.
 The POD modes are generated using $L^2-$norm for both velocity and pressure.
-To determine the dimension of the reduced space, Figure \eqref{fig:eigenvaluesNSE} illustrates the decay of the eigenvalues (left) and the captured energy (right).
-From Figure \eqref{fig:eigenvaluesNSE}, we can observe that with $4$ modes, more than $99\%$ of the energy is captured for both velocity and pressure.
+To determine the dimension of the reduced space, Figure \eqref{fig:eigenvaluesNSE} illustrates the decay of the normalized singular values (left) and the neglected energy (right).
+From Figure \eqref{fig:eigenvaluesNSE}, we can observe that with $54$ modes, we neglect less than $10^{-6}$ of the energy for both velocity and pressure.